steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 All checks on the destination path MUST take place after the final `dest` path has been calculated.

-Source `src` must exist
+Source `src` must exist:

     exists(FS, src) else raise FileNotFoundException

-`dest` cannot be a descendant of `src`
+`dest` cannot be a descendant of `src`:

     if isDescendant(FS, src, dest) : raise IOException

-This implicitly covers the special case of `isRoot(FS, src)`
+This implicitly covers the special case of `isRoot(FS, src)`.

-`dest` must be root, or have a parent that exists
+`dest` must be root, or have a parent that exists:

     isRoot(FS, dest) or exists(FS, parent(dest)) else raise IOException

-The parent path of a destination must not be a file
+The parent path of a destination must not be a file:

     if isFile(FS, parent(dest)) : raise IOException

 This implicitly covers all the ancestors of the parent.

-There must not be an existing file at the end of the destination path
+There must not be an existing file at the end of the destination path:

     if isFile(FS, dest) : raise FileAlreadyExistsException, IOException